Maldivian presidential assassination attempts: Abdulla Yameen

 The assassination attempt of president Abdulla Yameen left the president unhurt, however, the first lady Fathimath Ibrahim, with spine injuries, and a wounded presidential secretary and a bodyguard.

 The explosion on the Finifenmaa boat was detected as it approached the landing point at the presidential boat jetty.
 Shortly after the assassination attempt, rumors circulated implicating Vice President Ahmed Adeeb.
 Authorities labeled the incident as "it was on purpose to kill the president". later, President Yameen apprehended two high-ranking police officers.
 This came on the heels of the president dismissing his defense minister a week prior.

-Adheeb was arrested by Maldives Police and jailed on Dhoonidhoo on 24 October 2015, in connection with the attempted assassination of president Abdulla Yameen.
+Adeeb was arrested by Maldives Police and jailed in Dhoonidhoo on 24 October 2015, in connection with the attempted assassination of president Abdulla Yameen.

 Adeeb was removed from office as vice president by a no confidence vote from the People's Majlis, with an overwhelming majority.